sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 ### Fitting Roll Angle

-It's clear from the previous image that the image is rotated around the center of the moon.
+It's clear from the previous image that the image is rotated around the center of the Moon.
 We can solve for this rotation by using a peak finding algorithm to locate the planets in the image and comparing these positions to the planets coordinates extracted from JPL Horizons.
-Doing this results in a {math}`-21.2^\circ` roll angle which we can add to our Maps metadata.
+Doing this results in a {math}`-21.2^\circ` roll angle which we can add to our `Map` metadata.

 ```{figure} ./artemis2_images/figure_5.svg
   :width: 100%